zaguiini/create-sandbox/README.md

 It will start the compiler in watch mode.

-To test you changes, run the following script on the parent folder:
+To test your changes, run the following script on the parent folder:

 ```sh
 node --experimental-specifier-resolution=node create-sandbox/dist/index.js <source>